HiPERCAM/hipercam/docs/plugins.rst

     from hipercam.spooler import data_source, get_ccd_pars

-    # Iterate through all frames in a run file
+    # Iterate through all frames in a file
     with data_source('myinstrument:local', 'run001', first=1) as spool:
         for mccd in spool:
             # mccd is a hipercam.MCCD object